Board-Certified Veterinarians

 The exact protocol: Expose puppies to 100+ different people, 50+ vaccinated dogs, and 20+ distinct environments — always pairing each new experience with high-value treats and calm praise.
 For quality positive reinforcement training supplies, choose tools designed specifically for reward-based work.

-The Four Commands That Could Actually Save Your Dog’s Life
+The Four Commands That Could Save Your Dog’s Life

 Recall (“Come”) — The Life-Saver

 The only command that can pull your dog back from a dangerous situation.
-Rule: never call to something unpleasant.
-Practice 20+ successful indoor recalls before moving to distractions.
+Never call to something unpleasant.
+Practice 20+ successful indoor recalls first.

 Loose Leash Walking

 78% of owners cite pulling as their top frustration.
-The fix is simple: stop the moment the leash tightens.
+The fix: stop the moment the leash tightens.
 Resume only when there’s slack.
-Reward check-ins every 5–10 steps.

 Leave It & Drop It — Prevents $5,000 Surgery

 Foreign body ingestion costs $2,000–$5,000 in surgery.
 Teach the trade game — your treat is always better.
-Never chase or wrestle.
-Practice daily with progressively tempting objects.
+Practice daily.

 • 73% aggression reduction when switching from punishment to reward-based methods (Herron et al., 2009)